arn-c0de/Android-WIFI-BT_geograbber/docs/security/SECRET_MANAGEMENT_QUICKSTART.md

 A: No!
 The project works without it.
 It's there for future API integrations.

 **Q: What if I accidentally commit a secret?**
-A: See the "What to Do If You Accidentally Commit a Secret" section in the full documentation.
+A: See the [What to Do If You Accidentally Commit a Secret](./SECRET_MANAGEMENT.md#what-to-do-if-you-accidentally-commit-a-secret) section in the full security documentation, or visit the [Security Policy](../../SECURITY.md) for more details.

 **Q: Can I skip the pre-commit hook?**
 A: Yes, but not recommended.
 Use `git commit --no-verify` to bypass (use carefully!).